-Synthesis of biogeochemical responses to SRM
+Synthesis of Biogeochemical Responses to SRM

-SRM would alter the global carbon cycle through SRM-induced climate effect such as changes in sunlight, temperature, precipitation, and ocean circulation.
-Compared to high-CO2 world without SRM, SRM would enhance the net uptake of CO2 by the terrestrial biosphere and ocean, thus acting to reduce atmospheric CO2 (high confidence).
+SRM would alter the global carbon cycle through SRM-induced climate effect, such as changes in sunlight, temperature, precipitation, and ocean circulation.
+Compared to a high-CO2 world without SRM, SRM would enhance the net uptake of CO2 by the terrestrial biosphere and ocean, thus acting to reduce atmospheric CO2 (high confidence).
 SRM would also affect surface ozone, UV radiation, and atmospheric chemistry.
 Due to complex interplays between SRM-induced changes in direct and diffuse sunlight, temperature, the coupling of water-carbon-nitrogen cycles, and atmospheric chemistry, there is large uncertainty in the overall response of the terrestrial biosphere response to SRM.
 Thus, the level of confidence on the effect of SRM on carbon and other biogeochemical cycles is low.

 Final Remarks

-Key research developments to further strengthen the confidence levels in AR7.
+Key research developments to further strengthen the confidence levels in AR7 include the following:

-Contemporary Greenhouse Gases Trends and Attribution
+Contemporary Greenhouse Gases (GHGs) Trends and Attribution

-Further constrain the CO2, CH4 and N2O fluxes from land use, land use change and forestry (including gross fluxes), and fossil fuels.
+Further constrain the CO2, CH4 and N2O fluxes from land use, land-use change and forestry (including gross fluxes), and fossil fuels.
 Improving spatial resolution and representations of land management, such as forestry, grazing and cropping.

-Improve representation of the variability and trends in the transport of carbon through the land to ocean continuum, which has implications for partitioning of the land and ocean CO2 sinks.
+Improve representation of the variability and trends in the transport of carbon through the land–ocean continuum, which has implications for partitioning of the land and ocean CO2 sinks.

 Improve understanding of the controls over the airborne franction and sinks rates, their trends, and future dynamics.